-a-h Different letters in superscript in the same table column indicate on statistically significant difference between values, at level of significance of p<0.05 (based on post hoc Tukey HSD test)

-The daily quantities of mineral nutrients are, by nature, small, especially when compared with nutrients such as, macro minerals, but it is necessary to functional organisms 22.
-Addition of yeast extract to the bread recipe statistically significantly increased content of Zn, Mg and Ca, while it did not statistically significantly affect the Cu and Fe bread samples content.
-The highest values of Zn, Mg and Ca (26.48, 407.84 and 123.94 mg kg-1, respectively) were found in bread sample 11, which is characterized by the highest addition of yeast extract.
-Based on recommend minimum daily intake of mineral matter for a normal functioning of metabolism 22, the daily intake of 100 g of bread with yeast extract (in quantity of 5 %) fulfils 17.65 %, 29.20 %, 10.20 %, 1.24 % and 25.30 % of recommended daily intake of Zn, Cu, Mg, Ca and Fe respectively.
+The daily quantities of mineral nutrients are, by nature, small, especially when compared to nutrients such as, macro minerals, but it is necessary for organisms to function 26.
+Addition of yeast extract to the bread formula statistically significantly increased contents of Zn, Mg and Ca, while it did not statistically significantly affected the Cu and Fe bread samples content, table 4.
+Linear SOP terms for yeast extract and sugar were statistically significant in all cases of bread mineral composition models, which can be seen form dependencies presented on figures S5a,b – S10a,b.
+Quadratic term for salt statistically significantly contributed to the Zn and Cu model forming, together with statistically significant quadratic term for sugar in case of Cu model.
+The highest values of Zn, Mg and Ca (26.48, 407.84 and 123.94 mg kg-1, respectively) were found in bread sample 11, which is characterized by the highest addition of yeast extract, table 4, figures S6a,b, S8a,b and S9a,b.
+Based on recommend minimum daily intake of mineral matter for a normal functioning of metabolism 26, the daily intake of 100 g of bread with yeast extract (in quantity of 5 %) fulfils 17.65 %, 29.20 %, 10.20 %, 1.24 % and 25.30 % of recommended daily intake of Zn, Cu, Mg, Ca and Fe, respectively.

 As in case of changing the chemical composition of bread with added yeast extract, the addition of higher quantities of sugar and salt affected indirectly the mineral composition of bread.